persephone-tools/persephone-web-API/README.rst

 This package requires Python 3.5 or higher.

+There are some 3rd party requirements that have to be installed in order to use this, these can be found in the file "bootstrap.sh".

 Currently you will need to set up a virtualenvironment and install package requirements.
 You can do this as follows: